YongGyunKwon/cbnu_software_major_cirriculum/README.md

 <h2 align="center">:girl:Team 10:boy::computer::sparkles:</h2>
 <p align="center">This is a visual overview of the 2020 curriculum of the Department of Software.</p>
+Go to  [this link](https://yonggyunkwon.github.io/cbnu_software_major_cirriculum/) to check out the visual overview or scroll through this readme to get the overview as a list.

 [![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/colored.png)](#table-of-contents)
 ## :pencil2:Table of Contents